South Tipperary: Civil parishes and townlands

-Local government and politics
+Local government

+The South Riding of Tipperary had been a judicial county following the establishment of assize courts in 1838.

+The administrative county of Tipperary, South Riding was created under the Local Government (Ireland) Act 1898 as the area of the existing judicial county of the South Riding of the county of Tipperary, with the addition of the district electoral divisions previously in the North Riding of Cappagh, Curraheen and Glengar, and the portions of the town of Carrick-on-Suir and the borough of Clonmel previously in County Waterford.
+It took effect on 1 April 1899.

-The administrative county of Tipperary (South Riding) was established in 1898.
-The area also had a separate existence as a judicial county following the establishment of assize courts in 1838.
-The county's name changed to South Tipperary, and the council's name to South Tipperary County Council under the Local Government Act 2001.
-The Council oversaw the county as an independent local government area.
-The council was made up of 21 representatives, directly elected through the system of proportional representation by means of a single transferable vote.
+In 2002, under the Local Government Act 2001, the county's name was changed to South Tipperary, and the council's name to South Tipperary County Council.
+The council oversaw the county as a local government area.
+The council was composed of 26 representatives, directly elected through the system of proportional representation by means of a single transferable vote (PR-STV).

-Under the provisions of the Local Government Act 1991, (Regional Authorities) (Establishment) Order, 1993, the territory of South Tipperary was defined as being in the South-East Region.
-This region was a NUTS III region of the European Union.
-The county of North Tipperary, by contrast, was part of the Mid-West Region.
+South Tipperary was part of the South-East Region, a NUTS III region of the European Union, whereas North Tipperary was part of the Mid-West Region.
 At a NUTS II level, both counties were in the Southern and Eastern region.
+A revision to the NUTS regions, after the amalgamation of the counties, brought both under the Mid-West Region.